 PVM has been integrated with the Network Queuing Environment (NQE) so that you can use PVM within a batch job in isolation from other PVM jobs.
 On UNICOS systems you can use NQE load balancing for choosing the virtual machine and for placing spawned tasks.
 This is described in more detail in Chapter 2, page 5.
-For more information about NQE, see the NQE User's Guide, publication SG-2148, and NQE Administration, publication SG-2150.
+For more information about NQE, see the NQE User's Guide, and NQE Administration.